lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 **Global to Dataset Coordinates**

 Global to dataset coordinate transformations are expensive compared to dataset to global transformations.
 There are two reasons for this.
-First, we must identify the particular cell Ci that contains the global point p.
+First, we must identify the particular cell $C_i$ that contains the global point p.
 Second, we must solve Equation 8-4 for the parametric coordinates of p.

-To identify the cell Ci means doing some form of searching.
+To identify the cell $C_i$ means doing some form of searching.
 A simple but inefficient approach is to visit every cell in a dataset and determine whether p lies inside any cell.
 If so, then we have found the correct cell and stop the search.
 Otherwise, we check the next cell in the list.

 This simple technique is not fast enough for large data.
 Instead, we use accelerated search techniques.
 These are based on spatially organizing structures such as an octree or three-dimensional hash table.
 The idea is as follows: we create a number of “buckets,” or data place holders, that are accessed by their location in global space.
 Inside each bucket we tag all the points or cells that are partially or completely inside the bucket.
 Then, to find a particular cell that contains point p, we find the bucket that contains p, and obtain all the cells associated with the bucket.
 We then evaluate inside/outside for this abbreviated cell list to find the single cell containing p.
 (See “Searching” on page 292 for a more detailed description.)